kaizten/kaizten.github.io/products/kaizten-task/docs/reference-manual/jwt.md

 - enforcing token expiration (exp) and not-before (nbf) constraints,
 - and evaluating roles/scopes from token claims for endpoint-level authorization.

-Clients should obtain tokens from [Keycloak](https://www.keycloak.org) (token endpoint) and include them on each request.
-Access tokens are short-lived; applications should use refresh tokens or client-credentials flows as appropriate to maintain session continuity.
+Clients must obtain tokens from [Keycloak](https://www.keycloak.org) (token endpoint) and include them on each request.
+Access tokens are short-lived.
+Therefore, applications should use refresh tokens or client-credentials flows as appropriate to maintain session continuity.

 ## Obtaining a JSON Web Token